International Blinking Pattern Interpretation

 IBPI was defined by the SFF-8489 specification of the Small Form Factor Special Interest Group in 2011.

 SGPIO has been adopted across the storage industry, and has in large replaced proprietary protocols such as SCSI Enclosure Services (SES) and SAF-TE.
+Note, however, that both IBPI and the underlying SGPIO are documenting common practice rather than providing requirements; the entire changelog for version 0.4 of IPBI is "Text changes made to identify this specification as one alternative, rather than the only one."

 States for drives or slots can be, for example, empty, failed, rebuilding, etc. The state of a drive or slot is determined by the host bus adapter, and is typically transmitted to the backplane through SGPIO-signals on a cable.

 Typical system architecture

 In a typical system architecture, the host bus adapter (HBA) connects to a backplane through a 4× iPass cable.
-The SGPIO-signals run inside this cable.
+The SGPIO-signals run inside this cable, as a sideband.

 The backplane may then optionally connect to the baseboard management controller of a motherboard through an I²C or SMBus.

 The SGPIO bus consists of 4 electrical signals.
-It originates (or is driven by) an initiator, typically a host bus adapter or SAS Expander, and arrives at a target, typically a backplane.
+It originates (or is driven by) an initiator, typically a host bus adapter or SAS (Serial_Attached_SCSI) Expander, and arrives at a target, typically a backplane.

 SGPIO is typically used in conjunction with SAS or SATA cables, where each physical port is attached to a single disk drive.